 The PCO provides technical assistance to clinics and other primary care providers seeking recognition as a federally designated Health Professional Shortage Area (HPSA) or Medically Underserved Area/Medically Underserved Population (MUA/MUP).

 The Shortage Designation Program provides technical assistance to clinics and healthcare providers seeking recognition as a federally designated Health Professional Shortage Area (HPSA) for Primary Care, Dental Health, and Mental Health disciplines or Medically Underserved Area/Medically Underserved Population (MUA/MUP).
 SDP also provides technical assistance to clinics and healthcare providers seeking approval of National Health Service Corps (NHSC) site certifications.

-Here are the most updated PowerPoint presentations from our technical assistance workshops to help guide you through the application process:
+Please contact us for the most updated PowerPoint presentations from our technical assistance workshops to help guide you through the application process.

 Searchable Federal Designation Listings #

 Both listings are part of the U.S. Department of Health and Human Services and Health Resources and Services Administration (HRSA).